apache/shardingsphere/Proposal.md

 ### Community

-Now we have set development teams for Sharding-Sphere respectively in JingDong and Dangdang.
-Companies like Orange Finance, Sohu and Shurenyun have shown great interest in Sharding-Sphere.
+Now we have set development teams for Sharding-Sphere respectively in JingDong, Dangdang and Bestpay.
+Companies like Sohu and Shurenyun have shown great interest in Sharding-Sphere.
 We hope to grow the base of contributors by inviting all those who offer contributions through The Apache Way.
 Right now, we make use of github as code hosting as well as gitter for community communication.

 ### Core Developers